CrayLabs/SmartSim/doc/orchestrator.rst

 Initialize the Client
 ---------------------
 To establish a connection with the standard database, we need to initialize a new SmartRedis client.
-Since the standard database we launch in the driver script multi-sharded, we specify the `cluster` as `True`:
+Since the standard database we launch in the driver script is sharded, we specify the `cluster` as `True`:

 .. code-block:: python